skilesare/immortality/a_new_constitution/article-i---commentary.md

-Any increase in pay or benifits for either house must not take effect until all current members have reached their term limits._
+Any increase in pay or benefits for either house must not take effect until all current members have reached their term limits._

-No change here except to codify the amendment limiting reps from giving theselves raises.
+No change here except to codify the amendment limiting reps from giving themselves raises.
 Since term limits are now a thing we can limit the raise to going into effect until all current members are gone.
-In this scenario a raise in the senate or house would not beable to go into effect for six years after it is enacted.
+In this scenario a raise in the senate or house would not be able to go into effect for six years after it is enacted.

 _